-ccs Carbon Capture and Storage.
+CCS Carbon Capture and Storage.
 The process of capturing and storing carbon dioxide to prevent it entering the atmosphere.
 CFD Contract for Difference.
 These contracts provide developers with direct protection from volatile wholesale prices, protecting consumers from paying increased support costs when electricity prices are high.
 EPR Extended Producer Responsibility.
 EPR places the burden for treatment or disposal of products upon producers through a "polluter pays" approach.
 ESG Environmental and Social Governance.
 GCC Gulf Cooperation Council.
 GDP Gross Domestic Product.
 GDP is the total market value of goods and services produced within an economy.
 GHG Greenhouse gases.
 Greenhouse gases are gases in the atmosphere including carbon dioxide, water vapour, methane and nitrous oxide that absorb infrared radiation and trap heat.
 ISO International Organisation for Standardization.
 Develops standards including environmental, social, and economic requirements, internationally agreed by experts.
 KAHRAMMA The Qatar General Electricity and Water Corporation, established in July 2000 to regulate and maintain the supply of electricity and water for the population of Qatar.
 LNG Liquified Natural Gas.
 This is natural gas cooled down to liquid form for efficient transport.
 MECC Ministry of Environment and Climate Change.
 The Ministry is responsible for Qatar's environmental and climate change policy.
 MENA Middle East and North Africa.

-ММЕ Ministry of Municipality and Environment.
-The Ministry is responsible for Qatar's urban planning, as well as land surveying, acquisition, and management.
-It is also the Ministry at the forefront of environmental protection.
+ММЕ Ministry of Municipality and Environment. responsible for Qatar's urban planning, as acquisition, and management.
+It is also th of environmental protection.
 NDC Nationally Determined Contribution.
-These are non-binding country emissions reduction targets.
+Thes emissions reduction targets.
 NDS National Development Strategy.
-Qatar's NDS sets out a pathway to achieve the goals of Qatar's National Vision 2030.
-The Second (current) NDS applies from 2018-2022.
+Qatar's N to achieve the goals of Qatar's National Vi (current) NDS applies from 2018-2022.
 QE Qatar Energy.
-This is the state-owned company responsible for operating all oil and gas activities.
+This is the state-owned con operating all oil and gas activities.
 QNV Qatar National Vision 2030.
-This is Qatar's overarching vision for economic, social, human, and environmental development.
-QPS Qatar Planning and Statistics Authority.
-This is Qatar's national statistical system.
+This is Qatar's economic, social, human, and environmer QPS Qatar Planning and Statistics Authority.
+The statistical system.
 QSE Qatar Stock Exchange.
-UNFCCC United Nations Framework Convention on Climate Change.
+UNFCCC United Nations Framework Convention or